-It should be noted that these AASHTO LLDF's were developed assuming the vehicles present on the bridge structures were the AASHTO design vehicles such as the H15-44, the HS15-44, the H20-44, and the HS20-44 vehicle layouts.
-Using these AASHTO LLDF's for analysis of very different trucks is not the intent of the AASHTO LLDF calculation technique.
-However, these values will be used for comparison purposes when the BRUFEM LLDF output is presented, and it also illustrates the techniques through which the design LLDF's are calculated.
+It should be noted that these AASHTO LLDFs were developed assuming the vehicles present on the bridge structures were the AASHTO design vehicles such as the H15-44, the HS15-44, the H20-44, and the HS20-44 vehicle layouts.
+Using these AASHTO LLDFs for analysis of very different trucks is not the intent of the AASHTO LLDF calculation technique.
+However, these values will be used for comparison purposes when the BRUFEM LLDF output is presented, and it also illustrates the techniques through which the design LLDFs are calculated.
+AASHTO uses a lever rule to calculate the distribution factor for exterior girders.
+The comparisons made to BRUFEM in this report consider only the AASHTO interior values.
+The lever rule comparison is made with the LRFD values for the exterior girders.

-The AASHTO LRFD Design Specification uses more complex equations to calculate these LLDF's in an attempt to reduce the amount of conservatism built-in to the empirical equations based on girder spacing alone.
-The LRFD Design Specification has incorporated Multiple Presence Factors into the LLDF equations it uses.
-These Multiple Presence Factors will be removed from our LLDF's for this research because the overweight trucks in question will be the only vehicles assumed on the bridge structure at a time.
+The AASHTO LRFD Design Specification uses more complex equations to calculate these LLDFs in an attempt to reduce the amount of conservatism built-in to the empirical equations based on girder spacing alone.
+The LRFD Design Specification has incorporated multiple presence factors into the LLDF equations it uses.
+These multiple presence factors will be removed from our LLDFs for this research because the overweight trucks in question will be the only vehicles assumed on the bridge structure at a time.

-4.1.2.
-Interior Girder - LRFD Strength Limit State
+4.1.2 Interior Girder - LRFD Strength Limit State

-The live-load distribution factor for an interior girder in positive flexure is shown in Equation 4.7.^[1] This equation holds for the situation where only one lane is loaded.
+The live-load distribution factor for an interior girder in positive flexure is shown in Equation 4.7.[1]
+This equation holds for the situation where only one lane is loaded.
 AASHTO LRFD has a separate equation to account for two lanes loaded simultaneously.